beckerm/ebird-aws-lambda-function/README.md

 # ebird-aws-lambda-function

-Bird observations report using eBird API and always free AWS services (Lambda and SES)
+Bird observations report using eBird API and AWS always free tier (Lambda and SES)